trufont/trufont/docs/undo.md

 notification system may allow this more easily.
 (Needs more
 investigation: see the trufont.util.tracker module, and how it’s used in layer.paths.)

+The opposite it also possible: to build UI refresh on top of the undo system.

 ## Undo Manager API concepts